esphome/esphome-docs/esphomeyaml/guides/getting_started_hassio.rst

 Installation
 ------------

-Installing the epshomeyaml HassIO add-on is easy.
+Installing the esphomeyaml HassIO add-on is easy.
 Just navigate to the HassIO panel in your Home Assistant frontend and add the esphomeyaml add-on repository: https://github.com/OttoWinter/esphomeyaml